yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Introduction

-Misissued public-key certificates can prevent TLS clients from appropriately authenticating the TLS server.
-This is a significant risk in the context of the global PKI, and similarly for large scale deployments of certificates within enterprises.
+Misissued public-key certificates can prevent TLS {{RFC8446}} clients from appropriately authenticating the TLS server.
+This is a significant risk in the context of the global public key infrastructure (PKI), and similarly for large scale deployments of certificates within enterprises.

-We propose ticket pinning as an easy to implement and deploy solution to this problem, reusing some of the ideas behind TLS session resumption.
+This document proposes experimental extensions to TLS with opaque pinning tickets as a way to pin the server's identity.
+The approach is intended to be easy to implement and deploy, and reuses some of the ideas behind TLS session resumption.

 Ticket pinning is a second factor server authentication method and is not proposed as a substitute for the authentication method provided in the TLS key exchange.
 More specifically, the client only uses the